 Editorial Policies

-The Journal's editorial policy is based on international best practices, including the Principles of Transparency and Best Practice in Scholarly Publishing and the Code of Conduct and Best Practice Guidelines for Journal Editors, prepared by COPE (Committee on Publication Ethics).
+The Journal's editorial policy is based on international best practices, including the Principles of Transparency and Best Practice in Scholarly Publishing, ICMJE Recommendations, DORA Recommendations for Publishers and the Code of Conduct and Best Practice Guidelines for Journal Editors, prepared by COPE (Committee on Publication Ethics).

 The Journal is committed to upholding the highest standards of publication ethics and taking all possible measures against publication malpractices.